Alex-q-z/cmsc15200-data-structures/README.md

 # uchicago-cs152-project
 This is the home for my UChicago CS 15200 Traversal Codes and Final Project.
-The page is under construction.
-(Since the author is having his final.)
+Note: the page is currently under construction.

 # traversal_codes
 This is a C file for realizing various traversal operations.